Award

 Debriefing Meeting

-A Procurement Officer should chair the debriefing meeting.
+A buyer should chair the debriefing meeting.
 Other User Intelligence Group (UIG) members or end-users can still provide guidance and/or assistance.

 Where a formal debriefing meeting is required, this may involve representatives from both operational areas and procurement professionals.
 This will ensure the debriefing is undertaken by experienced and fully trained personnel.